ZaynJarvis/NTUOSS-FlutterWorkshop/README.md

    Please download Flutter & Dart for development from [here](https://flutter.io/get-started/install/), and follow the instruction to complete the configuration for either iOS/Android development.

-   For now the lastest release of Flutter is [Flutter Release Preview 2](https://developers.googleblog.com/2018/09/flutter-release-preview-2-pixel-perfect.html).
+   For now, the latest release of Flutter is [Flutter Release Preview 2.](https://developers.googleblog.com/2018/09/flutter-release-preview-2-pixel-perfect.html).

    The next version of Flutter will finally be 1.0 🎉

    **Warning: We highly recommend you to download and config Flutter prior to coming to this workshop as it may take 30 - 60 minutes to complete the process.
-If you do not have Flutter correctly installed, you might only be able to attend a info-session of mobile app dev in Flutter rather than a hands-on session.**
+If you do not have Flutter correctly installed, you might only be able to attend an info-session of mobile app dev in Flutter rather than a hands-on session.**

 2. **Visual Studio Code (or Xcode, Android Studio, IntelliJ for Dart Programming)**

-    Use the recommanded editor/IDE for Flutter development.
+    Use the recommended editor/IDE for Flutter development.
 Refer to [here](https://flutter.io/get-started/editor/).

 3. **Complete Setup**